 10 Important Credit-Related Questions to Ask Yourself

-Understanding how to build, rebuild, or maintain a strong credit standing often raises a lot of questions.
-To help arm yourself to optimize your credit standing or determine if you need credit repair, here are 10 important credit-related questions and answers.
+Understanding how to build, rebuild, or maintain a strong credit standing often raises a lot of credit report questions and answers.
+Let Key Credit Repair help arm you to optimize your credit standing or determine if you need credit repair.
+Here are 10 important credit report questions and answers.

 1. Can I earn a credit score without a credit history?

-Consumers with no history can build credit.
+Credit report questions and answers can vary when it comes to consumers with no history of trying to build credit.
 Four ways you can do this include getting a secured credit card, asking a family member to add you as a credit user, getting a cosigned loan, or earning a nontraditional credit score.

 2. Does closing a credit card affect my credit?